DuyNguyenPhuong/CustomShell/README.md

 # Welcome to My Custom Shell

-This code is written in C and it is able to do anything the original shell did but you can custom it.
+This is my final project for the term.
+This code is written in C and it can do anything the original shell did but you can custom it.

-What I do is I created another process using fork() and in the child process I will excecute any input from the user.
+What I do is I create another process using fork() and in the child process I will execute any input from the user.

-By doing this, I can custom some command in which the original shell can't do.
+By doing this, I can customize some commands the original shell can't do.

-For example, I custome the help, and Ctrl+C command.
+For example, I custome the help and Ctrl+C command.

 # Usage